tanoManzo/notes/NIH Staff.md

 To expedite the preparation of your appointment package for approval, please furnish the following list of documents by 02-09-2024:

 1. Proof of citizenship (I.D. page of U.S. passport, copy of birth certificate, or green card [front and back]).
+	- Attached my passport but I am not a U.S. citizen nor holding a green card

 2. A copy of your doctorate degree diploma and an official e-Transcript for that degree to me.
+	 -

-3. If your education occurred outside the United States, an evaluation from an accredited organization ensuring comparability to U.S. education standards.
+5. If your education occurred outside the United States, an evaluation from an accredited organization ensuring comparability to U.S. education standards.
 For evaluation services, refer to [www.naces.org/members.htm](https://gcc02.safelinks.protection.outlook.com/?url=http%3A%2F%2Fwww.naces.org%2Fmembers.htm&data=05%7C02%7Cgaetano.manzo%40nih.gov%7C9289e46b52d043497b5908dc1de95776%7C14b77578977342d58507251ca2dc2b06%7C0%7C0%7C638418135225564459%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=TePHDsI6en%2FarR9iHBMr38FeuGGT8euK5ZM3%2F4txfyI%3D&reserved=0).
 Please select either the "General Evaluation" or "Document by Document" evaluation for your highest degree.
 NLM cannot reimburse you for the evaluation costs, so I highly recommend initiating the evaluation process at your earliest convenience.

-4. "Declaration of Federal Employment" form (OF 306), completed and signed at number 17A ([http://www.opm.gov/Forms/pdf_fill/of0306.pdf](https://gcc02.safelinks.protection.outlook.com/?url=http%3A%2F%2Fwww.opm.gov%2FForms%2Fpdf_fill%2Fof0306.pdf&data=05%7C02%7Cgaetano.manzo%40nih.gov%7C9289e46b52d043497b5908dc1de95776%7C14b77578977342d58507251ca2dc2b06%7C0%7C0%7C638418135225573571%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=0eimRgB%2FbtE24%2FkPGoJP5UQ1sSX1ZVHgTAnLc6cVOyc%3D&reserved=0)).
+6. "Declaration of Federal Employment" form (OF 306), completed and signed at number 17A ([http://www.opm.gov/Forms/pdf_fill/of0306.pdf](https://gcc02.safelinks.protection.outlook.com/?url=http%3A%2F%2Fwww.opm.gov%2FForms%2Fpdf_fill%2Fof0306.pdf&data=05%7C02%7Cgaetano.manzo%40nih.gov%7C9289e46b52d043497b5908dc1de95776%7C14b77578977342d58507251ca2dc2b06%7C0%7C0%7C638418135225573571%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=0eimRgB%2FbtE24%2FkPGoJP5UQ1sSX1ZVHgTAnLc6cVOyc%3D&reserved=0)).

 Note for men born after December 31, 1959: On the OF 306 form ("Declaration for Federal Employment"), if the answer to question #7C is “no”, you must state the reason in item #16.
 If the following statement applies to you, please write: